 Artificial Intelligence Working Group

-The Artificial Intelligence Working Group will lead the CCC’s effort to generate an AI Roadmap.
+The Artificial Intelligence Working Group has led the CCC’s effort to generate an AI Roadmap.
 Lead by Yolanda Gil (University of Southern California and President-Elect of AAAI) and Bart Selman (Cornell University), this new effort is in support of the Administrations’ efforts in this area, and will bring together academic and industrial researchers and federal agency representatives to help chart a course for needed research in AI, through a series of workshops in the Fall of 2018, resulting in a Roadmap to be produced in the Spring of 2019.
 The National Science Foundation (NSF) Directorate for Computing and Information Science and Engineering (CISE) is supporting the effort, and Henry Kautz, Division Director for Intelligent Intelligent Information Systems is helping to coordinate the effort with the CCC.
 This effort is similar to one of the CCC’s first activities, the Robotics Roadmap, which helped to launch the National Robotics Initiative in 2011 and the subsequent 2016 Robotics Roadmap and NRI 2.0.

 Below are some CCC materials produced by the now-retired AI task force and curated for this working group, which include:

 - Tom Kalil’s AI for Good paper (draft)

 - Videos from the AAAI Symposium on AI for Social Good

 - Advances in Artificial Intelligence Require Progress Across all of Computer Science white paper